-Spreadsheets have always been an essential part of every organization as they allow the users to manage information in a systematic manner.
-In fact, they’re the pillars of a business, because without them, you’d never be able to make sound decisions if you wouldn’t have the data sorted in one place.
+Spreadsheets have always been an essential part of every organization as they allow users to manage information in a systematic manner.
+In fact, they’re the pillars of a business, because, without them, you’d never be able to make sound decisions if you wouldn’t have the data sorted in one place.
+Today, there are two most amazing spreadsheet applications comparison available - Microsoft Excel vs Google Sheets.

-Let’s dive deeper between the two applications, and find out their top differences.
+Let’s dive deeper into the two applications, and find out their top differences.

 When it comes to choosing any tool for your business, one of the most important things to consider is the cost of it.